Pricing and hedging of SOFR derivatives: Multiple Overnight Interest Rates

-where $n_j$ is the number of calendar days to which $\rho^s(t_j)$ applies.
-Typically, $n_j=1$ for every business day, except for Friday where $n_j=3$ and Saturday where $n_j=2$.
-In accordance with broader U.S. dollar money market convention, interest is calculated using the actual number of calendar days, but assuming a 360-day year.
+where $n_j$ is the number of calendar days to which $\rho^s(t_j)$ applies, and $n_j=1$ for every business day, except for Friday where $n_j=3$ and Saturday where $n_j=2$.
+This means that the (compound) SOFR Average employs daily compounding on each business day, and for any day that is not a business day, the simple interest applies at a rate of interest equal to the SOFR fixing for the preceding business day.
+Furthermore, in accordance with broader U.S. dollar money market convention, interest is calculated using the actual number of calendar days, but assuming a 360-day year.
+The simple \textit{SOFR Average} for the period $[\Udelta,\Tdelta]$ is given by the following expression